© Rob Buchanan

 Visitors' efforts will be rewarded by the unique experience of descending, by the light of headlamps, into the dark labyrinth of the caves.
 Numerous passageways and grottos, totalling 5.9km in length, contain intriguing natural features such as soda straws, rock fluting and moon milk.
 Short steep scrambles and uncertain footing are characteristic of the cave experience.

-Park visitors can may access the caves by either joining a commercially led trip, or applying for their own entry date.
+Park visitors can access the caves by either joining a commercially led trip, or applying for their own entry date.

-More insight into the Nakimu Caves experience
+Please visit this page for more insight into the Nakimu Caves experience.

 Caving Party Leaders/Guides